 For various reasons, including a bit of good luck, Paladina’s Union County clinic emerged in the three ensuing years as the principal poster child of the DPC movement.

 The Milliman study essentially kicked to the curb ALL prior DPC cost-effectiveness studies, including both the Paladina and Nextera studies, rejecting the lot for want of proper risk adjustment.
-In fact, the Milliman study found that after claims cost risk adjustment to account for the health differences between the studied Union County populations, Paladina’s most current savings claim of 23% vanished.
+In fact, the Milliman study found that after claims cost risk adjustment to account for the health differences between the studied Union County populations, even Paladina’s most current and more modest savings claim of 23% vanished.
 The Milliman team made plain as day its estimate that Paladina’s Union County clinic program had not produced any significant cost savings at all.

 The Milliman team also admonished that: